VijayMuraliG/URL/README.md

 # URL
-This Script os about to scrape the web-data. for example we need data from url like  http://learnpythonthehardway.org/book/ex40.html In this i have scraped data from this url. whatever url from u want scrape the data simly u put it the url=' here '
+This Script is about to scrape the web-data. for example we need data from url like  http://learnpythonthehardway.org/book/ex40.html In this i have scraped data from this url. whatever url from u want scrape the data simly u put it the url=' here '